Updated Jan. 1, 2020

 Average Cost Range for a Bridge or Full Set of Dental Implants: $16,000 up to $45,000+

 Dental Implant Cost Factors

-- The procedure (inserting the implant(s) into your jawbone with anesthesia, recovery and follow ups.
+- The procedure (insertion into your jawbone with anesthesia, recovery and follow ups).

 - The dentist (experience and whether or not they’re using newer technology).